f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Disk Info Table
 ------------------

 The following table displays information about the disks installed on an rSeries appliance.
+Depending on the rSeries model you may see a single disk, or dual disk.

 **F5-PLATFORM-STATS-MIB:diskInfoTable OID: .1.3.6.1.4.1.12276.1.2.1.2.1**

+Below is an example from an r10900 which has dual SSD disks.

 .. code-block:: bash